From mistrust to dialogue: essential training session from RÉSAL, coordinated by ICPC

 The ICPC in the media!

-On April 3, 2024, Michelle Côté, scientific advisor and head of the ICPC research team, participated in an interview with journalist Benoit Dutrizac on Qub Radio to discuss about safety in private and public living spaces for girls, women, and elders in Montreal.
+On April 3, 2024, Michelle Côté, scientific advisor and head of the ICPC research team, was interviewed on Qub Radio by journalist Benoit Dutrizac to discuss the safety of girls, women and the elderly in private and public spaces in Montreal.

 Although a considerable amount of progress in terms of support for women has been made in recent years, one of the issues discussed was the importance of implementing prevention strategies for women and teenage girls in light of the rise in acts of intimidation and violence in various boroughs of the city.

-It is in this context, that in 2023, in response to the various forms of violence affecting girls, women, and the elders in the borough of Villeray-Saint-Michel-Parc-Extension, in Montreal, the ICPC has been mandated to conduct a local safety audit to provide an overview of the safety situation in the borough as well as to make recommendations as to the initiatives that could be put in place to improve the current situation.
+It is in this context, that in 2023, in response to the various forms of violence affecting girls, women, and the elders in the borough of Villeray-Saint-Michel-Parc-Extension, in Montreal, the ICPC has been mandated to conduct a local safety audit to provide an overview of the situation in the borough as well as to make recommendations on initiatives that could be implemented to improve the current situation.

 To listen to the interview (in French)